RobertMyles/website/content/cv.md

 ## <i class="fa fa-history"></i> Professional History

+## Data Scientist, First Data Corporation, Ireland

+- 08/2018 — Present

 ### Data Scientist, Avanade, São Paulo

-- 08/2017 — Present
+- 08/2017 — 07/2018

 I currently work at Avanade in São Paulo.
 So far, my contributions have been in the following areas: sentiment analysis, audio analysis, machine & deep learning, BI, data visualization and data tidying.
 I've given a course on tidy data and several tutorials on the R language.

 ### São Paulo City Council

 - 03/2017 — 07/2017
 - São Paulo
 - Position: Director of DIPROJ; Data Science & Analytics Administration

-In the *Secretaria da Fazenda*, I headed a team responsible for making accurate forecasts of data on public spending.
+In the _Secretaria da Fazenda_, I headed a team responsible for making accurate forecasts of data on public spending.
 Part of my job was also modernizing the way the department does analysis.
 To do that, I gave an in-house R course and built a Shiny application for the department (part of an internal R package that I wrote), along with the production of semi-automated reports.
 It was an interesting experience being at the heart of politics in one of the biggest cities in the world, without a doubt.
 I learned how much of the job was actually about something very simple: managing relationships.

 ### Instituto Brasileiro de Pesquisa e Análise de Dados ([IBPAD](http://www.ibpad.com.br/))

 - 08/2016 – present
 - Various locations throughout Brazil
 - Position: Course Tutor

 I give private classes, in-company courses and public courses on the statistical programming language R. I am responsible for designing and giving the classes, and I also contribute to the blog of the Institute.
 The topics covered in the public course include: an introduction to statistics; obtaining, cleaning and tidying data; data analysis and modelling; producing plots and interactive visualizations; producing high-quality documents and web pages in RStudio.
 I was also part of a 2-man team that designed and implemented a successful in-company course for the airline company Gol, which included an introduction to R, statistics in R, and machine learning in R. In my private classes, I have helped clients to implement genetic algorithms from scratch in R for analysis of financial data, among other things.

 ### Freelance R Consultant

 I've helped people with projects ranging from their academic work to scraping information from social media sites, text analysis to statistics, in areas ranging from finance to communication and to legislative studies.

 ### [Fundação Getúlio Vargas](http://cpdoc.fgv.br/en/about)

 - 08/2016 – present
 - São Paulo, Brazil
 - Position: researcher